IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 - Install the tool: `pip install isaacscript-lua`
 - Install the Lua library: `isaacscript-lua install`

 If you get `ERROR: Could not find a version that satisfies the requirement isaacscript-lua (from versions: none)`, that means that your version of Python is too old.
-Make sure that you have at least Python version 3.10 or later installed.
+Make sure that you have Python version 3.10 or later installed.

 <br />